andreivisan/andreivisan.github.io/_posts/2015-11-12-android-media-server-with-node.js-web-client.md

 }
 ```

-The code above is preety straight forward but I want to mention that here I have used the Apache commons IO `FileUtils.readFileToByteArray` method to get the byte array of the video file.
+The code above is pretty straight forward but I want to mention that here I have used the Apache commons IO `FileUtils.readFileToByteArray` method to get the byte array of the video file.
 Now that the server code is all ready and done let's finish the client code too so we can stream our media files.

 #### The Client - Render images and videos